HyejunJeong/typosquatting-detector/README.md

 ### Server Program

-(TBA: An overview of the server side code.)
+(TBA: being edited by Jay right now)
 The Server as a whole functions as the Master Node and the Web Dashboard.
 The Server is responsible for displaying the form and the results to the Web Dashboard, as well as taking user input and generating all typo squatting variants of a given URL.

 #### Servlet

-(TBA)
+(TBA: being edited by Jay right now)
 This is our Web Dashboard.
 It displays our index.jsp file.
 Initiall, index.jsp contains a form where a user can enter a URL.
 When the user presses the button, the servlet gives the URL to the Server.
 Once the Server is finished assigning all the URL typos to the Worker Nodes, the servlet displays the results.

 #### ServletListener

-(TBA)
+(TBA: being edited by Jay right now)
 This class waits for the servlet to be started.
 When the servlet is started, it starts running the server.

 #### Server

-(TBA)
 This is an interface which is implemented by ServerImpl.
-It delcares(proper term?) the methods that need to be implemented by the Server in order to handle client connections, assigning URLs to clients, and receiving results back from clients.
+This interface is required for remotely invocating server side methods from the clients.
+It declares the methods that need to be implemented by the Server in order to handle client connections, assigning URLs to clients, and receiving results back from clients.

 #### ServerImpl

-(TBA)
+(TBA: being edited by Jay right now)
 This serves as the Master Node.
 It first receives a URL, and generates typo squatting variants of that URL, and paces them all in a queue.
 Then, it will assign one URL at a time to any running Worker Nodes to be crawled, and saves any results it receives back from the clients.
 It will then display the results on the Web Dashboard.

 #### AdjacentKeys